chuckcscccl/rustlr/chapter1.md

 to a terminal symbol (see below), and **lexattribute** which allows the customization of the scanner.
 Further usage of these directives can be found in other chapters and examples.

+**Please note that malformed lexattribute declarations will only result in errors when the generated parser is compiled.**

 The generated lexer is a struct called test1lexer alongside the make_parser() function inside the generated parser file.
 One creates a mutable instance